AVanDeBrook/msece-thesis/README.md

 # Master in Electrical & Computer Engineering Thesis
 This repository contains the relevant files for my Master's thesis, including the code, proposal, and thesis documents.

+File structure info:
+* `proposal` - Root folder for the thesis proposal LaTeX sources, figures, and any other graphics

 The proposal and thesis are written in latex.
 Info on building/compiling the LaTeX sources into PDFs can be found below.

 Proposal: